newatoms/guides/how-to-prosper-at-meetups/readme.md

 - Don't have 2 to 1 conversations.
 This can feel like an interrogation and speaking as a team to more people on an evening is generally more worthwhile for everybody involved.
 - People won't mind you joining them, even if they are in a deep conversation.
 - Don't feel obliged to keep having a conversation with people you can't find common ground with.
+- Ask to explain the foundation of the conversation.
+Conversations are very fluid and it's usually difficult to explain the goal/idea of the conversation if you don't get the foundation.
+It likely helps them have a more focussed conversation as well. (don't interrupt the conversation immediately of course, try to see whether you can figure it out on your own first)
+- If you don't find the topic interesting, try to learn why the other party finds it interesting.
+It might be that you can expand your horizon!
+Don't stay to long with annoying people though ;)
+- Be honest!
+Nobody expects you to be an expert at everything.
+Your experience in other fields, or your view as a novice on the field, can be very interesting to other people.

 ## So you're in a conversation about something you do, now what?